 The State AIC, the government authority responsible for the Chinese advertising industry, is currently considering adopting new regulations governing online advertising.
 However, Beijing AIC had already in 2000 released and adopted a handful of regulations in this area, namely, Circular Regarding the Standardization for Qualifications for the Operation of Online Advertising, Notice regarding Applications by Network Economic Organizations for an Advertising Business License, Mandatory Regulations for the Administration Systems of Advertising Enterprises and Qualification Standards for the Registration of Online Advertising Business.
 We cannot predict the timing and effects of new State regulations.
-However, according to the Circular Regarding the Standardization for Qualifications for the Operation of Online Advertising operating for Qualifications for the Operation of Online Advertising Business.
-We cannot predict the timing and effects of new State regulations.
 However, according to the Circular Regarding the Standardization for Qualifications for the Operation of Online Advertising, those companies that have already obtained an advertising operating license may undertake design, production and agency work in relation to online advertising and may carry out advertising publication business via their own Web sites.